I have owned cats for over 60 years. Between them and their vets, I have learned a great deal about how they tick.

-The two usual strays, or strays most often seen, are cats and dogs.
-People get them as babies and are then amazed at vet and grocery bills.
-That is usually when the grown-up versions are tossed out on their ear in favor of another cute cuddly little one.
-The animals, having been fed and kept warm and comfortable during their baby years, don't know how to survive outside as an adult.
+The two strays that are most often seen are cats and dogs.
+People get them as babies and are then overwhelmed by vet and grocery bills.
+That is usually when the grown-up version is tossed out on its ear in favor of another cute and cuddly little one.
+The animals, having been fed and kept warm and comfortable during their baby years, don't know how to survive outside.
 They can't hunt and don't know how to fight for shelter.
 They are basically left to die.
 That is a horrible death for any creature.

 Other types of strays are even sadder.
-Most of the domesticated feed animals no longer have the instincts of cats and dogs.
+Most domesticated feed animals lack the knowledge and instincts they need to survive in the wild.
 They only know they are cold and hungry.
 I once saw a baby rabbit sitting just outside of my fenced garden.
 I didn't touch it because I thought the mother would be close by and would soon lead it away.
 However, when the baby remained for more than a day and night, I knew it had no mother.
 Okay, what now?

-Instinct for survival in dogs and cats is strong and some can adapt.
+The instinct for survival in dogs and cats is strong, and some can adapt.
 But feeding them now and then only encourages them to remain nearby to acquire easy food rather than seeking it for themselves.
 Cats will often 'mark' a home where someone feeds them to warn off others.
-Dogs will fight (to the death on occasion) because you have set out scraps for them now and then.
-Any animal that is outside will find a food source and remain near the source.
-This means they will not seek shelter.
-They will not seek aid elsewhere.
-They may die because they are trying to remain near a source of food.
+Dogs will fight (to the death on occasion) because you set out scraps for them now and then.
+Any outside animal that finds a food source will remain near that source.
+This means they will not seek better shelter, they will not seek aid elsewhere, and they may die because they are trying to remain near a source of food.

 This scenario means animals could be abused by neighbors who don't want them around.
 It means the animals could be injured by traffic.
 They could freeze without proper shelter.
 They may grow weak and become the victim of other animals.
 They may be shunned by their own mates or families because they acquire a different smell from eating near humans.

 If You Feed Them, Can Stray Animals Become a Danger to Humans?